About Phoenix

 Identities and Lineages

-As part of my practice of decolonizing therapy, I believe it is important to name the different identities that have shaped my experience as a person.
-Though I continuously work to expand my experiences and perspective beyond what I grew up with, they still are messaging that has informed my way of being.
-Below you will find some of them.
+As part of my practice of decolonizing therapy, I believe it is important to name the different identities that shape my experience as a person.
+I continuously work to unlearn whiteness and white supremacy, and to expand my experiences and perspective beyond what I grew up with.
+However whiteness and colonization in particular are embedded in the very foundation of this country and society.
+So I am constantly unlearning, and honor that this is a life-long process.
+Below you will find some of the ways I identify.
 Feel free to ask about how I hold and relate to these identities, or questions about others that may be important to know about.

 Ancestry & Identity – from roots to wings

 Though I was raised without a strong connection to my ancestry, I hold the lineages of Irish, French-Canadian, and Blackfeet descent within me and through my ancestors.
-These legacies, mixed with my white identity and privilege, have shaped and formed my identity in ever-evolving ways.
+These legacies, lost within my white identity and privilege, have shaped and formed my identity in ever-evolving ways.

-I am from a mixed class background, with the experiences of poverty mixed with lower-middle-class values informing my upbringing.
-My family raised me to speak one language, American English, and both sides of my family had already lived in the colonized lands of the US for a few generations.
+I am from a mixed class background, with the lineages of poverty mixed with working class values informing my upbringing.
+My family raised me to speak one language, American English, and both sides of my family had already lived in the occupied lands of Turtle Island, the so-called US, for a few generations.
 I come from a generational military legacy, though was not raised with any active duty family members.
-I was raised with a bit of Catholic, a bit of Buddhist belief systems.
-My upbringing was very heteronormative.
+I was raised with a bit of Catholic, a bit of Buddhist belief systems, though we did not practice.
+My upbringing was very cis-heteronormative.

-My wings brought me to live and offer intuitive healing services in the SF Bay Area, CA on the unceded lands of the Ohlone people.
-I am Queer, Genderfluid, and Non-binary.
+My wings brought me to embrace my path as an intuitive healer, therapist, ecospiritual facilitator, spoken word poet, and performer.
+I now live in so-called SF Bay Area, on the occupied lands of the Ohlone people.
+I am queer, genderfluid, non-binary, and neuroqueer.
 My pronouns are they/them.
-I am an empath, a highly sensitive person, and an intuitive.
-My life is rooted in the practice of Earth Based spirituality, and I believe healing ourselves is intrinsically connected with healing the Earth.
+I am an empath, a highly sensitive person, an intuitive, and a witchcraft practitioner in the European earth-based traditions.
+My life is rooted in the practice of earth based spirituality, and I believe healing is inseparable from the path of liberation.
+That our own healing is intrinsically connected with healing our communities, lineages, and the Earth.

-I fully believe in each person’s unique and sacred healing journey – and I would be honored to guide you.
+I fully believe in each person’s unique and sacred healing journey – and I would be honored to support and travel alongside you.

-I offer variety of services in my virtual therapy office that can support you on your journey:
+I offer variety of services that can support you on your journey:

 • For partners, I also offer couples therapy.
 We’ll create a path of more clear and aligned communication, practices to get both of your needs met, and ways to deepen your intimacy with each other and your own selves.

-• I specialize in working with LGBQA and TGNC folx.
-I also offer other services including online therapy, spiritual therapysomatic therapy, and ecotherapy.
+• I specialize in supporting LGBQA and TGNC folx.
+I also offer a variety of therapy modalties, including: spiritual therapysomatic therapyexpressive arts therapy, and ecotherapy

 Training and Certifications